-To surface regional opportunities to redefine readiness for the emerging era, KnowledgeWorks, with support from the Martha Holden Jennings Foundation, held three convenings across Ohio in the fall of 2017.
-Participants from Southeast, Southwest and Northeast Ohio grappled with what the changing nature of work could mean for their regions.
-Their reflections and insights are quoted throughout these strategy guides.
+To surface regional opportunities to redefine readiness for the emerging era in three Ohio communities, KnowledgeWorks held convenings across the state.
+Participants from urban, suburban and rural areas grappled with what the changing nature of work could mean for their geographies.
+Their reflections and insights informed the creation of three strategy guides.

-Download these strategy guides so you and your community can start considering questions such as:
+Download these strategy guides as examples of regional specific publications we can create and so you and your community can start considering questions such as: